MagicManFoli/MQTT_Switcher/README.md

 1. Allow yourself access to GPIOs with `usermod -aG gpio modischpi`
 2. Relog/Restart (*yes I really mean that*) to update group policies for your account

+You might get the message `RuntimeError: No access to /dev/mem.
+Try running as root!`, this is an indicator that your previous step did not work (or you forgot to restart).
+You can also try exposing /dev/gpiomem instead, which is a subset of mem.

 It might be necessary to configure your Pi to wait for network connections before starting this service.
 Example setup for raspbian-style systems:
 1. `sudo raspi-config` -> Boot -> Wait for Network at Boot